dingtiansong/TisonSearch/README.md

 # tisonsearch
-A  fast  search engine for PPT  content search and  silde level  preview.
+A  fast  search engine for PPT  content search and  slide level  preview.